randirose/module-9-readme-generator-randi/README.md

 - View your newly generated README file, titled new-README.md
 - Edit or add any sections you may need, and rename the file if desired.

-View the tutorial video on Google Drive here: https://drive.google.com/file/d/1k0F8dPEbd34M0zEXV6QJjptnlenw3oBh/view
+View the tutorial video on Google Drive (for better video quality) here: https://drive.google.com/file/d/1k0F8dPEbd34M0zEXV6QJjptnlenw3oBh/view

 View the tutorial video and screenshots below: